 This is a non-specific marker of tissue damage.
 It is usually not elevated with most liver diseases, but it may be elevated with very acute liver disease or liver tumors.
 It is also elevated with a number of other conditions that do not affect the liver.

 A prolonged or increased PT can be seen with liver disease, vitamin K deficiency, use of drugs to reduce risk of clotting (warfarin), and with coagulation factor deficiencies.

-In order to diagnose a liver disease, a healthcare practitioner will evaluate the liver panel test results, order follow-up tests such as hepatitis virus testing, and may order a liver biopsy and/or imaging scans to help confirm a diagnosis and determine the extent of liver damage.
+In order to diagnose a liver disease, a healthcare practitioner will evaluate your liver panel test results and consider other factors such as signs, symptoms and clinical and family history.
+Depending on the results of the liver panel, a healthcare practitioner may suspect a particular cause of liver disorder and order follow-up lab tests and may order a liver biopsy and/or imaging scans to help confirm a diagnosis and determine the extent of liver damage.

 - Why does my doctor want to know all of the medications and supplements I am taking?

 Your healthcare provider will want to evaluate everything you are taking as a whole.
 Many over-the-counter drugs and herbal or dietary supplements have the potential to affect the liver.
 Excessive amounts of a drug, and/or a decreased ability to metabolize a drug, and/or a combination of drugs (including over-the-counter drugs and supplements) may injure the liver.
-For instance, both excessive acetaminophen use and the combination of acetaminophen and alcohol can cause severe liver damage.
+For instance, taking too much acetaminophen and/or the combination taking acetaminophen and alcohol or other drugs (e.g., isoniazid and phenobarbital) can cause severe liver damage.

 - Can I have liver disease if I feel fine?

 Yes, early acute liver disease and chronic liver disease often cause no symptoms or mild nonspecific symptoms, such as fatigue and nausea.

 - Can I have abnormal test results and not have liver disease?